-With the high amount of deals agreed at the dining table, real estate agents would undoubtedly second that.
+With the high amount of deals agreed at this part of the house, real estate agents would undoubtedly second that.

-In a family setting, while the living room is where members of the household spend the most time together, it is the dining room, specifically at the dining table, where people open up and confide in each other about the feelings.
+In a family setting, while the living room is where members of the household spend the most time together, it is the dining room, specifically at the table where household members dine and enjoy family meals together.
+It’s where people open up and confide in each other about the feelings.

 Not that it is absolutely necessary to get right.
 But that it is absolutely necessary not to get wrong.

-It must be said that the placement of the dining table also plays a crucial part in creating a conducive space for harmony at the dining room as a whole.
+It must be said that the placement of the dining table also plays a crucial part in creating a conducive space for harmony at the dining area as a whole.

-But the problem with many homes is that there are so much limitations with space that the location for the dining table is pretty much decided by default.
+But the problem with many homes these days is that there are so much limitations with space (especially with apartments) that the location for the family-sized table is pretty much decided by default.

-Let’s assume that you have already identified the best place to place the dining table and have kept a keen eye in avoiding all sha chi, then how do you choose a dining table that would promote harmonious living among all family members under the same roof?
+Let’s assume that you have already identified the best location to place the dining table and have kept a keen eye in avoiding all interior sha chi, then how do you choose one that would promote harmonious living among all family members under the same roof?

-When we talk about directions regarding dining table, we are usually not referring to the facing or sitting direction of the table.
+When we talk about directions regarding this particular piece of furniture, we are usually not referring to the facing or sitting direction of the table itself.

-After all, most dining tables don’t have an identifiable face to orientate with.
+After all, most dining tables don’t have an identifiable face to base our orientation of it with.

 Directions therefore refer to the favorable directions of the individuals that the household consist of.

-It is important to determine the preferred sitting direction of each resident before buying the dining table.
+It is therefore important to determine the preferred sitting direction of each resident before buying the table for the dining area.

 Why this is so is explained later.